hvianna/audioMotion.js/docs/users-manual.md

 **Load**       | Load the selected playlist, **adding** its contents to the end of the current queue **Delete**     | Permanently delete the selected playlist

-!> Playlists are saved to the browser's storage and will only be accessible in the same browser they were saved.
+!> Saved playlists are stored in the browser's internal storage and will only be accessible in the same browser they were saved.

 ## Settings Panel